-AURA 2020 presents a focussed dialogue between 5 new artist works and a 1 day academic symposium.
+AURA 2020 presented a focussed dialogue between 5 new artist works and a 1-day academic symposium.

 Friday 23 October saw the screening of the 2020 CIRCUIT Artist Cinema Commissions